mitthrawnuruodo/test-tailwind-menu-241121/README.md

 `npm run dev`

-Uses `npm-run-all` to sequensially run Tailwind and then Live-Server
+Uses `npm-run-all` to sequensially run Tailwind and then Live-Server.

 Annoyance 1: When it detects changes to the tailwind.css it does trigger a refresh, but you need to wait for Tailwind to finish building, and then updated style.css makes it refresh again.